Resources for the Community

 Please note that film interns are not allowed to use DU equipment for their internships; equipment must be provided by the employer.

 We publicize internships that meet our requirements for providing mentorship and supervision in a professional environment from a variety of areas, including corporate and nonprofit organizations as well as boutique firms and individual projects.
-To request an intern please email a detailed job description as an attachment on letterhead or as a link to your website including:
+Your internship announcement should include information such as:

 - What the student will learn from the internship